pnnl/ExaGO/tests/unit/opflow/objective_function_g_test_design.md

 - $`P_{Gk}=10`$

-With this, value of the objective function's gradient is equal to 1.
+With this, **the value of the objective function's gradient is equal to 1 for N=1**.

 ## Scaling
 Idea is to be able to "multiply" the network, and at the same time being able to **easily** evaluate the objective function's gradient.
 Network shown before is considered as a base segment (N=1).